Study tests which food labels help you make healthier choices

 Summary

-This study looked at how people understand and react to different labels for ultra-processed foods on fast-food menus.
-Over 14,000 adults in the U.S. viewed a menu with one of sixteen label designs and answered questions about their intentions to buy items with those labels.
-The goal is to learn which label designs help people make more informed food choices.
+This study looked at how people understand and react to different labels on ultra-processed foods, like those found on fast-food menus.
+Over 14,000 adults in the U.S. viewed a menu with one of sixteen label designs and answered questions about their reactions and purchase intentions.
+The goal was to find out which label designs are most effective at helping people make informed food choices.

 Disclaimer Read more